aws-samples/amazon-chime-sdk-pstn-cdk/README.md

+# Deprecated!

+This approach has been deprecated by a much more elegant and proper approach:  a proper [CDK construct for Amazon Chime SDK resources.](https://github.com/cdklabs/cdk-amazon-chime-resources).
+Instead of this template, use a standard CDK repo and just 'yarn add cdk-chime-resources' (or pip install cdk-chime-resources).

 # Amazon Chime SDK PSTN CDK Template

 This repo holds a template for a Chime SDK PSTN application that uses the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to automatically manage application